python-happybase/happybase/doc/user.rst

 instance for a new :py:class:`Table` whenever it needs one, without negative performance consequences.
 A side effect is that no check is done to ensure that the table exists, since that would involve a round-trip.
 Expect errors if you try to interact with non-existing tables later in your code.
-For this tutorial, we assume the table exists.
+For this guide, we assume the table exists.

 .. note::